omidm1/HDIESP/README.md

 # HDIESP

-Winter Ready 2019 Lab
+Winter Ready 2019

-Download either the Spark User or Kafka User pdfs and follow the instructions.
+Lab: (DA-DP-TS345) Defense in Depth with Azure HDInsight: From Perimeter Security to Encryption at Rest)

-For templates you can go to:
+Download either the Spark User or Kafka User pdf and follow the instructions.

-https://github.com/tylerfox/HDInsight-ESP-Kafka-Spark
+You can find templates in the instructions here: https://github.com/tylerfox/HDInsight-ESP-Kafka-Spark